aghayeffemin/aspnetcore.ntier/README.md

 ```
 ## Authentication

+- Authentication has been added for version 2 endpoints.
-- Non auth endpoints requires JWT token to be provided otherwise 401 response will be returned
+- Non auth endpoints require JWT token to be provided otherwise 401 response will be returned
-- So you have to login or register first in order to get the JWT token then add it to the header while sending a request
+- So you have to login or register first in order to get the JWT token then add it to the header while sending a request.
+It can be done by:
-  - It can be done by clicking lock icon next to the particular endpoint and pasting token in the textbox on swagger page
+  - Clicking lock icon next to the particular endpoint and pasting token in the textbox on swagger page
+  - Adding token for the ```Authorization``` header of the request
 - You can disable authentication for endpoints by removing ```Authorize``` attribute from the particular controller

+## Versioning

+- URL versioning has been implemented and currently there are 2 versions.
+- Versions can be changed via Swagger page or by providing version number in the URL.

 ## Layers